Gold Rush!

-Gold Rush! (later retitled California: Gold Rush!) is a graphic adventure video game designed by Doug and Ken MacNeill and originally released by Sierra On-Line in 1988.
+Gold Rush! (later retitled California: Gold Rush!) is a graphic adventure video game designed by Doug and Ken MacNeill and released by Sierra On-Line in 1988.

-Gold Rush! is one of the last games that Sierra made with the AGI interface and is one of the most complicated.
-The rights to the game are currently owned and published by The Software Farm by its original developers the MacNeills.
+Gold Rush! was among the last games Sierra produced with the AGI interface and one of the most complex.
+The Software Farm, run by the original developers, owns and publishes the game rights.